-The Aris Kaplanis MBA program consists of 31 credit hours distributed over nine courses at 3 hours each, plus one 2.5 credit Business, Community and Leadership Development Strategy capstone, and BCALD Strategy and 3 BCALD modules at .5 credit hours each.
+The Aris Kaplanis MBA program consists of 30 credit hours distributed over ten courses at 3 hours each.
 Full-time students complete their MBA degree in one year (three semesters: fall, spring, summer).
 Part-time students typically take fewer courses per semester over two or more years (see "Time Limitations").
 Required courses build mastery of accounting, finance, marketing, economics, ethical communications, decision-information systems, innovation and change, and management and leadership knowledge applicable to any organization to enhance a general manager's awareness of the integrated impact of BCALD for successful outcomes.
 The curriculum reflects Heidelberg's commitment to the professional liberal arts tradition by emphasizing ethical, cultural, global, and career issues throughout.